livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 Now you can customize the behavior however you would like.
 Here is what the default behavior looks like.

-**Important**: Make sure you include the dgDataControl getProp handler in your script.
+**Important**: If you decide to write a default behaviour script from scratch make sure to include the *dgDataControl* getProp handler.
 This is required in order for the data grid to work properly.

+    getprop dgDataControl
+       -- Required by library so that it can locate the control. return the long ID of me
+    end dgDataControl

 #### Set 'Default Column Behavior' Property ####